AbrahamSV/simplyRSA/README.md

 ```
 2. Create all possible spheres within the mask

-We need 2 important values: _voxel size_ (you can check that on your image header), and _sphere radius_
+We need 2 important values: _voxel size_ (you can check that on your image header), and _sphere radius_.
 My voxel size is 2x2x2, and I want 5mm radius spheres

 ```